BrandBacker Member

 One thing that you need to be aware of if you’re going to dive here is that it does take a bit of a time commitment to get there.
 You will have to travel by boat, and even though the boat ride is scenic and pretty to see, it also takes 3.5 hours.
 So, it’s no small time commitment to get to the Island.

 Once you are there, however, diving can be a lot of fun.
 The diving location is on the north side of the West End of the island.
-Again, you can get there by boat only, but that does make the area more secluded and private, which can be nice.
+Again, you can get there by boat only, but that does make the Channel Island scuba diving locations area more secluded and private, which can be nice.

 As for skill level, almost anybody can dive here.
-Expert divers might get bored eventually, but it’s the perfect diving location for skill levels from beginner to intermediate.
+While advanced divers may tire of the site after a while, novice to intermediate divers couldn’t ask for a better place to learn the sport.
 This makes it a good candidate for a diving location for almost anybody.

 Another great thing about this diving site is that it has great visibility.
 This creates amazing opportunities for those who want to take photos or sight-see underwater.
 The visibility at any given point in time can range from 40 to 80 feet, which is outstanding.
 This great visibility is partly due to the fact that the location is so far offshore that it is able to escape a lot of debris.